Aakash109-hub/Machine-Learning-Algorithms/README.md

   - [TensorFlow](https://tensorflow.org/) - Advanced ML and deep learning
   - Jupyter Notebook for interactive coding

-3. **Explore the Code**:
-   - Navigate to the algorithm folder of your choice.
-   - Open the Jupyter Notebooks or Python scripts to review the code and comments.
-4. **Run the Code**:
-   Use Jupyter Notebook or any Python IDE to execute the scripts.

 ## ✨ **Features**

 - **Algorithms Covered**: